USS Supply (1846): Dead Sea expedition

-Exactly two months later, on 26 November 1847, the ship, now commanded by Lieutenant William F. Lynch, departed New York Harbor and proceeded to the Mediterranean with equipment and stores to be used in an expedition to explore the Dead Sea.
+Exactly two months later, on 26 November 1847, the ship, now commanded by Lieutenant William F. Lynch, departed New York Harbor and proceeded to the Mediterranean with equipment and stores to be used in an expedition to explore the Dead Sea, specifically to investigate whether the sea was of volcanic origin or not.
 She reached Gibraltar on the afternoon of 19 December 1847, and proceeded to Port Mahón with supplies for the Mediterranean Squadron.
 There she was delayed in quarantine for two weeks because of two cases of smallpox which occurred on board.
 After finally delivering stores to the American warships, she resumed her voyage to the Levant on 4 February 1848.

 After touching at Malta on 9 February 1848, the ship reached Smyrna in the Ottoman Empire on 16 February 1848.
 There Lieutenant Lynch left the ship and proceeded to Constantinople to obtain permission from Sultan Abdülmecid I for the expedition before returning on board on 11 March 1848.
 After twice getting underway and being forced back to Smyrna by bad weather, the ship finally sailed to Syria and reached Beirut on 25 March 1848, and the expedition left the ship and proceeded on to the Jordan River and the Dead Sea.
 Lynch's report of the exploration was still cited in the 1970s as a primary source of information on the area.

 Meanwhile, Supply cruised in the Mediterranean.
 When she returned, late in August 1848, she learned that the exploring party had successfully completed their undertaking and that Lynch, forced by the poor health of his men, had chartered a small French brig to carry them to Malta.
 Supply then headed west and reached Malta on 11 September 1848.
 There, Lynch and the entire expedition party reembarked, and the ship returned to the United States.
 She reached Norfolk, Virginia, on 8 December 1848 and was decommissioned there on 17 December 1848.